atakanotur/NetflixClone/README.md

-# 🎬 NetflixClone – Mobil Arayüz ve Animasyon Klonu
+# 🎬 NetflixClone – Mobile UI & Animation Clone

-Bu proje, Netflix’in mobil uygulamasının arayüzünü ve animasyonlarını klonlamak için oluşturulmuştur.
+This project was built to replicate the interface and animations of the Netflix mobile app.
-React Native’in animasyon ve gesture sistemlerini derinlemesine öğrenmek ve modern bir kullanıcı deneyimi yaratmak hedeflenmiştir.
+The main goal was to deeply explore React Native’s animation and gesture systems while delivering a smooth, modern user experience.

 ---

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used

 - React Native (Expo)
 - React Native Reanimated v2